-The financial statements are expressed in Singapore Dollar (\$\$) and are prepared under the historical cost convention except as disclosed in the accounting policies below.
+The financial statements have been prepared in accordance with Financial Reporting Standards in Singapore ("FRS") as required by the Singapore Companies Act 1967.
+The financial statements are expressed in Singapore Dollar (S\$) and are prepared under the historical cost convention except as disclosed in the accounting policies below.